adiktofsugar/broccoli-react-skeleton/readme.md

 curl https://raw.githubusercontent.com/adiktofsugar/broccoli-react-skeleton/master/scripts/bash-install.sh | bash -s -- path/to/project
 ```

-## Contribute
-It would be awesome if you know of a better way to do this.
-I don't like globally installing things if I can help it and the local way isn't great.

 ## Todo
 - Add r.js to package it for production
 - Add uglifyJS to minify it for production